Alex Konstantinou

-Alexandros "Alex" Konstantinou (Αλέξανδρος Κωνσταντίνου, born 11 April 1992) is a Cypriot–English professional footballer who plays as a winger for Karmiotissa.
+Alexandros "Alex" Konstantinou (Αλέξανδρος Κωνσταντίνου, born 11 April 1992) is a Cypriot–English professional footballer who plays as a winger.

 Career

 Northampton Town

 Konstantinou was a regular scorer for the Northampton Town youth team, before being handed a squad number in February 2010.
-Konstantinou, along with Paul Walker and Michael Jacobs, were awarded professional contracts for the 2010-11 season.
+Konstantinou, along with Paul Walker and Michael Jacobs, were awarded professional contracts for the 2010–11 season.
 He made his professional debut in the League Cup against Reading on 24 August 2010 setting up a 120+5 min equaliser.

 Alex played one match for Woburn F.C. in the Bedfordshire County Football League Premier Division against Sharnbrook F.C. on Saturday, 1 October 2011.
-The match finished 3-2 to Sharnbrook F.C.
+The match finished 3–2 to Sharnbrook F.C.
 In November 2011, he went on a three-week trial at Walsall followed by a further trial at King's Lynn Town FC.

 Apollon Limassol

 In August 2012, he signed a two-year contract with the Cypriot First Division side Apollon Limassol.
 During his two-year spell with the club, he managed to win the 2012–13 Cypriot Cup, his first career title.
 He competed in 35 league matches without scoring any goal.
 He also appeared in two qualifying and five group stage matches of the 2013–14 UEFA Europa League.